 The College Libraries Section Standards Committee is charged with the responsibility of ongoing review of the standards, consultation with the profession on their development and evaluation, and revision as needed.
-To that end, the committee conducted a national survey in 1991. and the results were reported in the May 1993 issue of College & Research Libraries (Walch, 1993).
-Hearings were held at the 1992 ACRL conference in Salt Lake City, and additional hearings will be held at the June 1994 ALA conference in Miami.
-The final version of the 1995 edition will be forwarded for approval to the College Libraries Section Executive Committee, the ACRL Standards and Accreditation Committee, the ALA Standards Committee, and the ACRL Executive Board.
+To that end, the committee conducted a national survey in 1991. and the results were reported in the May 1993 issue of College & Research Libraries (Walch.
+1993).
+Hearings were held at the 1992 ACRL conference in Salt Lake City, and at the June 1994 ALA conference in Miami.
+The final version of the 1995 edition was approved by the College Libraries Section Executive Committee. the ACRL Standards and Accreditation Committee, the ALA Standards Committee, and the ACRL Executive Board of Directors at the 1995 Midwinter Meeting.